 You’ll need the following three things to start your WordPress site.

 The answer to this question really depends on what kind of website you are trying to build.
-We have written a 2000 word guide explaining how much does it really cost to build a website.
+We have written a comprehensive guide explaining how much does it really cost to build a website.

-A typical business website can cost as low as $100 per year and can go as high as $30,000 per year.
+A typical personal website can cost as low as $100.
+The cost of a business website can range from anywhere between $100 per year to as high as $30,000 per year.

-We recommend all our users to start small and then add more features to your website as your business grows.
-This way you will save money and minimize potential losses and avoiding overspending.
+We recommend all our users start small and then add more features to your website as your business grows.
+This way, you will save money and minimize potential losses while avoiding overspending.

 In this guide, we’ll show you how to build a website for less than $100.